Probate Q&A Series

 • Serve all interested parties and the estate’s personal representative.

-• Prepare to present sworn testimony and documentary proof at a hearing.
+• Prepare to present sworn testimony and documentary proof at trial.

 • Consult North Carolina statutes and consider expert evaluations of capacity.